High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Downconversion transducer performance

 Fig.~\ref{fig:downconversion} shows downconversion measurements analogous to those in Fig.~\ref{fig:spectrum}.
 Unlike in upconversion, wideband noise extends beyond the bandwidth of the transduction mode due to occupation of the microwave resonator (Fig.~\ref{fig:downconversion}(b)).
 This additional noise is associated only with driving the circuit strongly with the microwave pump; we do not observe additional occupation associated with the strong optical pump.
 Because the microwave noise field also drives the mechanical mode, there is interferometric cancellation at the mechanical frequency leading to squashing measured at the output port~\cite{jayich2012cryogenic, safavi2013laser}.
 The deficit of noise seen at this output is instead routed out the optical port optomechanically.
 In Fig.~\ref{fig:downconversion}(c), in addition to $\Nadddown$ being suppressed from squashing near mechanical resonance, $\Nadddown$ increases with further detuning from the transduction mode because the relatively broadband noise from microwave circuit occupation is divided by the frequency-dependent conversion efficiency.
-Unlike upconversion performance, the $\Nadddown(\omega)$ spectrum is frequency dependent, and the impact of the off-resonant noise would depend on the details of the network the transducer is embedded in and the protocol used.
+Unlike upconversion performance, the $\Nadddown(\omega)$ spectrum is frequency dependent, and the impact of the off-resonant noise would depend on the details of the network in which the transducer is embedded and the protocol used.
 We therefore for simplicity report downconversion performance using the noise at peak efficiency $\Nadddown(\omegam)$ (horizontal dashed line), determined from the minimum of the fit to $\Noutdown(\omega)$ referred to the optical input (dashed curve), in line with previous work~\cite{higginbotham2018harnessing,hease2020bidirectional,brubaker2022optomechanical}, and analogous to applying additional filtering on $\Noutdown$~\cite{sahu2022quantum}.
-The increase in statistical noise in the spectrum measurements shown in Fig.~\ref{fig:downconversion} relative to those in Fig.~\ref{fig:spectrum} is due to the difference between the optical measurement efficiency $\xi_\text{o}=0.4$ and the measurement efficiency of the HEMT amplifier and microwave detection chain $\xi_\text{e}=0.01$.
-The reduced signal-to-noise ratio made calibrating $\xi_\text{e}$ electromechanically via sideband asymmetry impractical, so instead we took advantage of our simultaneous optomechanical and electromechanical measurement of the prominent stiff modes (Methods).
+We find $\Nadddown(\omegam)=3.6(9)$, comparable to $\Naddup(\omegam)$.
+That our transducer exhibits bidirectional performance is remarkable, while the difference between the spectra in upconversion and downconversion alludes to an underlying directional asymmetry we explore in Sec.~\ref{sec:asymmetry}.